New Food Garden

 • Contact Us

-Examples of Biointensive growing
+Origins & Examples of Biointensive growing

 John Jeavons & Ecology Action

 John Jeavons drew on the methods of French intensive agriculture, combined with his relationship with the famous gardener, Alan Chadwick, to develop a systematic approach to feeding the world.
-His most famous book, How to Grow More Vegetables *(and fruit, nuts, berries, grains and other crops) Than You Ever Thought Possible On Less Land Than You Can Imagine, describes in detail a closed loop system for Biointensive vegetable production.
+His most famous book, How to Grow More Vegetables *(and fruit, nuts, berries, grains and other crops) Than You Ever Thought Possible On Less Land Than You Can Imagine, describes in detail a closed loop system for biointensive vegetable production.
 This remains the best reference book on the topic.

 Biointensive Commercial Farming